Based on research by Eleanor Putnam-Farr and Jason Riis

 Did you click?
 No?
 Let’s try a different approach.

-“Rice Business Wisdom’s weekly newsletter is filled with cutting-edge research that can help you succeed in work and life.
+“Rice Business Wisdom’s monthly newsletter is filled with cutting-edge research that can help you succeed in work and life.
 Yes, I’d like to subscribe/No, I’m not interested.”

 You have now entered the world of choice architecture, the science of framing questions to nudge people toward a desired outcome.
 It’s at work as companies encourage employees to participate in retirement plans, for example, and as marketers work to sell services, including online subscriptions.